 - 3. The student's PTA Faculty Advisor will schedule a counseling session. - 4.
 The student will be placed on suspension.
 A written letter explaining the terms and processes to be followed will be given to the student.
 The student will be asked to sign a counseling form (see attached). - 5.
 During suspension, the student is ineligible to enroll in any additional courses in the PTA Program. - 6.
 If the student wishes to appeal the suspension, he or she must follow the grievance procedure as listed in the Student Handbook/College Catalog. - 7.
 The Admissions and Academic Standards Committee, after considering the faculty member's recommendation and student response, will vote and following majority rule, make a recommendation to the Program Director to take one of the following actions: - a.
 Remove the student from suspension and return to "clear" status. - b.
 Place the student on probation and complete an additional Student Conference Summary Report Form, spelling out expectations and time frames. - c.
 Affirm the suspension of student. - 7.
 If removed from suspension, it will be the responsibility of the student to make up all work missed during the suspension.
-There will be no loss of points from Professional Behaviors Grade for absences due to this process.
 However, the student will be expected to return to class the day after the committee meets and renders its decision. - 8.
 A suspended student can reapply for admission the following year at the point in the Program the suspension occurred.
 Admission will be determined by the PTA Faculty based on student's overall performance up to the time of the suspension and availability of space in the next class.
-Written notification of the intent to reapply must be received by the Program Director no later than mid-term of the semester prior to the one the student wishes to enter (i.e. If the student was suspended during Fall Semester 2004 and wants to re-enter the Program in Fall Semester 2005, the notice must be received before mid-term Summer Semester 2005).
+Written notification of the intent to reapply must be received by the Program Director no later than mid-term of the semester prior to the one the student wishes to enter (i.e. If the student was suspended during Fall Semester 2014 and wants to re-enter the Program in Fall Semester 2015, the notice must be received before mid-term Summer Semester 2015).
 Some remediation may be required, depending on the student's GPA and the stage of the Program that the suspension occurred.
 There is a detailed procedure available in the Program's Policy and Procedure Manual.